 3. The Platinum Card from American Express

-- Welcome offer: Earn 100,000 Membership Rewards points after you spend $6,000 in the first six months of card ownership.
-Also earn up to $200 in U.S. Uber rides or eats.
-Terms Apply.
+- Welcome offer: Earn 80,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
+Also enjoy Uber VIP status and up to $200 in Uber savings on rides or eats orders in the US annually.

 - Fees: This is the unflattering side; a high annual fee.
 There is no APR because this is a charge card (so it is expected that your balance be paid in full every month).